pineapplemachine/PyDwarf/scripts/pineapple/readme.md

 ### objecttokens

 A utility script which abstracts adding tokens to or removing them from objects, either all at once or given an iterable containing object IDs.

+## woodmechanisms

+Makes it possible to craft mechanisms from wood at a craftdwarf's workshop.